AndrewConway/ConcreteSTV/README.md

 The `concrete_stv` program takes in a rule specification and a .stv file, and produces a *.transcript* file containing the distribution of preferences for each count.
 We will use the AEC2019 rules for this.
+Use the bold names in the section "Currently Supported Election Rules" above as the name for the appropriate rules.

 ```bash
 ../target/release/concrete_stv AEC2019 TAS2019.stv